 The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 Pull it all out — shoes, shirts, belts, socks.
-Dump it on the bed.
+Lay it on the bed and get honest:

 • When did I last wear this?